 Secondly, you can get a debt consolidation loan.
 Best if you don’t have big debts under your name.

 You could also pawn valuable assets you don’t need anymore.
 Prioritize and use the money to pay off your debt.

 Obviously, banks won’t offer you a loan just like that.
 To them, you’re too risky to be given a loan because of your credit rating.

-However, there are couple of lenders that can help.
+However, there are a couple of lenders that can help.

-These guys will assist you with low credit score.
+These guys will assist you with a low credit score.
 Most of them are online lenders.